dgmneto/projeto-visualizacao/README.md

 ## Motivation

 The global climate is (or should be) a concern to the socienty since we began to experience the consequences of the global warming.
 Currently, there is a poor set of tools to analyze and comprehend available data on the subject.
-The average global temperature increase is about 1°C every year, and we seem to neglect the severity of that.
+The average global temperature increase is about 1°C every century, and we seem to neglect the severity of that.
 This project comes as a (*humble*) attempt to understand the data and contribute in some way to mitigate the effects of that.

 ## Data sources